Marble Mountain Group Picnic Site

 Directions

 From I-5, travel east on State Route 503 towards Cougar for 30 miles.
-At Skamania County line, continue straight on Forest Road 90.
-Turn left on Forest Road 83 toward Ape Cave/Lava Canyon and continue for 6 miles.
+At the Skamania County line, continue straight on Forest Road 90.
+Turn left on Forest Road 83 (Ape Cave/Lava Canyon).
+Continue straight for 6 miles.
 Turn left at signs for Marble Mountain Sno-Park.
-Note: Forest Road 83 is paved but rough, use caution.

 Amenities